Ahuriri River to Lake Middleton via East Ahuriri Track

 - DoC Peel Forest Camp – Peel Forest Rd, Peel Forest Park, RD 22, 03 696 3567.
-Bookings can be made at the Peel Forest Cafe, 4km down the road at 1202 Peel Forest Rd (phone as above).
+Bookings can be made at the Peel Forest Café & Bar, 4km down the road at 1202 Peel Forest Rd (phone as above).
 There are 4 cabins, showers, cook house and many campsites.

 - Rawhiti House & Backpackers BBH – 27 Hewlings St, Geraldine, 03 693 8252, 027 693 8252.

 - Geraldine Kiwi Holiday Park – 39 Hislop St, Geraldine, 03 693 8147, 0800 393 693.

 The Rangitata is classed as a Hazard Zone on the Te Araroa website and not part of the trail, so cross the river with caution, remembering the fate of Dr Andrew Sinclair, New Zealand’s Colonial Secretary, who was drowned in 1861 attempting to reach Butler’s homestead.
 Not to mention the fact that river drownings were known as the New Zealand death in the early days of European settlement, as it was a common way to die before rivers were bridged.
 Check the present river level on the Environment Canterbury (ECAN) website.
 The flow reading, as with the Rakaia, is not actually at the point where you might want to cross, being well downstream, but the graph gives a relative indication.
-The dotted blue line on the TA map is about the right place to cross.
 There are no markers, and there are many braids of the river to cross.
 It can take about 2.5 hrs to cross from the car park on one side to the one on the other.
 Mt Potts Lodge is then a further 3 km up the road to the left.

 Mt Sunday, a high point on the northern river bed not far up from Mt Potts Station (grid 1429 / 5176) was the site of Edoras in the Lord of the Rings films.
 It got its name because boundary riders from the various high country sheep stations used to meet here on Sundays.